The 10 Best Foods To Boost Immunity

 Studies show that soluble fiber actually changes the behavior of immune cells from pro-inflammatory to anti-inflammatory, helping us recover faster from infection.
 It does this by increasing production of an anti-inflammatory protein called interleukin-4.

 Another reason fiber is so important is that we can’t digest it, but our microbiome can.
 Soluble fiber acts as a prebiotic, feeding the population of beneficial gut bacteria that plays a key role in our digestion and immunity.

-Legumes include beans (fava, black, soy, garbanzo, kidney, pinto, navy), lentils, peas, peanuts.
+Legumes include beans (fava, black, soybeans, garbanzo, kidney, pinto, navy), lentils, peas, peanuts.

 These tiny seeds pack a triple immune-boosting punch.